 Max Patch Mountain and the Appalachian Trail await hikers and Rocky Bluff Recreation Area is a nice place to stop, a little more than halfway through this awesome byway.

 Blue Ridge Parkway

-We could go on forever about our favorite places to visit along this iconic road, and plan to do so in the near future.
+We could go on forever about our favorite stops along this iconic road, and plan to do so in the near future.

 Alright, we need another sentence to share more places: Moses H Cone Memorial Park (294), the Rough Ridge Trail (302), the always awesome Little Switzerland (333), and the incredible Crabtree Falls (339).

 And if you want to combine the Blue Ridge Parkway with other byways during your North Carolina road trip, you can.
 Keep reading and you’ll see that some of these roads connect with the Parkway.

 18 Miles | NC 143

 You’ll only spend 18 miles on the Cherohala Skyway before crossing over into Tennessee, but this high road is well worth noting.
 On the North Carolina side (NC 143), it begins near Lake Santeetlah and Joyce Kilmer Memorial Forest.

 Scenic overlooks are scattered throughout the route, with Huckleberry Knob and Santeetlah Overlook a couple of the best.
 Plan quite a bit of time to enjoy Cherohala and try to see how long you can make it before crossing the border!